frc1678/robot-code-public/docs/helpful_commands.md

 Use this to test just your subsystem.

 `./scripts/tests.py`:
-This is what Travis does- builds and test all directories in the robot-code folder.
+This is what Jenkins does- builds and test all directories in the robot-code folder.
 Also checks formatting.
 Takes a long time!

 `clang-format -i your-file.cpp`:
 Run Clang-Format on a specific file.
 You can include a path if the target file isn’t in your current directory.

 ## Networking and Debugging